 3.3.4.2 Transmit Application Changes to the ZIS

+Figure 13: Transmit Application Changes

 When an application makes changes to its data that correspond to a SIF object it supports, the application MUST be able to publish SIF_Events reflecting those data changes.
 If the application/agent makes changes to its data in processing a SIF_Event it has received, it MUST NOT publish an event that duplicates the changes as described in the processed SIF_Event.
 However, should the application/agent make additional changes beyond those in the SIF_Event being processed, the application SHOULD generate a new event describing the additional changes.

-If an application does not support an optional field of an object or that element was not changed during the last edit, it MUST NOT send an empty element, (i.e., <BirthDate/> or <BirthDate></BirthDate> ); it MUST omit the element from the XML stream instead.
+If an application does not support an optional field of an object or that element was not changed during the last edit, it MUST NOT send an empty element, (eg., <BirthDate/> or <BirthDate></BirthDate> ); it MUST omit the element from the XML stream instead.

 When publishing Add events, Agents MUST include all elements listed as mandatory in Data Model for the object.